 The complexity of this rapid process should not be under-estimated – in many other key markets, the charts take several days to be delivered to the business, not just the few chart hours in which the UK charts & data are compiled.
 The process has become increasingly complex in recent years too, through the addition to the chart survey in 2004 of download sales (which grew to double the sales volumes of single sales in the biggest pre-digital eras) and, in 2014, of streaming.

 The Official Charts Company has been collecting streaming information since 2008 (when the Official Subscription Plays Chart was launched) but only in 2014 did streaming finally enter the core Official Charts.
 The first to take on board audio streams was the Official Singles Chart from the beginning of July 2014 - with 100 audio streams (drawn from services such as Spotify, Deezer, Napster and O2 Tracks, among others) equating to 1 single purchase.
 In January 2017, this was altered so that 150 streams equaled 1 single purchase.

 While the addition of streams represented a hugely significant change in the history of the UK’s charts, it should also be seen as the latest step in the evolution of the UK’s Official Charts.

 In the earliest days of the UK’s singles chart, the dominant format was the 10-inch vinyl single.
 Since those days, the 10-inch has been superceded by multiple different formats – over the years, 7 inch, 12-inch, cassingles, 8-track, Digital Compact Cassette, MiniDisc, Compact Disc, USBs, UMD, DVD, Blu-ray, downloads and streams have all had their day, and have all been tracked in Official Charts.

-And as consumers’ tastes continue to evolve, so will the Official Charts.
+And as technology and consumption habits continue to evolve, so will the Official Charts.